What kind of work will my kids be doing?

-After the work is completed each day, the various work teams will be brought back tot he church for a chance to cleanup and get some lunch.
+After the work is completed each day, the various work teams will be brought back to the church for a chance to cleanup and get some lunch.
 Lunch will be provided each day.
 While we love each of the kids, we cannot possibly seek to satisfy every matter of dietary preference or allergies.
-If you child has any specific concerns, please let us know at the time of registration and we will work with you to make satisfactory arrangements.
+If your child has any specific concerns, please let us know at the time of registration and we will work with you to make satisfactory arrangements.

 How will my children be transported to the work sites and afternoon activities?

 LIFE Fellowship Frederick has a school bus that will serve as the primary transport for the participants.
 The bus is properly insured, well-maintained, and driven by individuals with proper licenses.
+We also utilize several passenger vans so that larger groups of kids can remain together and build relationships.
 For some of the smaller work projects, our group leaders might use their personal vehicles to transport a small group of kids.